You fall off of a ledge, dropping through a hole in the floor, only to find yourself hurtling out the side of a wall like a cannon ball.

 - Examining an engineering drawing and mentally rotating the image

-Spatial thinking is increasingly seen as a critical cognitive skill.
+Spatial thinking is increasingly seen as a general cognitive skill, along with critical thinking.
 It may even be pivotal to success in science, technology, engineering, and mathematics (STEM) programs.

 David Uttal of Northwestern University, along with his colleagues David Miller and Nora Newcombe believe in the importance of spatial thinking.
 And they have a growing body of evidence to back it up.